 1ES: So examining our individual choices, and then continuing to make this a larger and larger social conversation. . . .
 Yet many of us find it difficult not to turn away from the realities you photograph.
 How do you personally cultivate hope while facing these realities?
 Is beauty part of what nourishes you as an artist?

 JHF: There is beauty.
 And humankind is a wondrous species, and so mysterious.
 The land that killed 6 million Jews is also the land that produced Bach, Mozart, and Einstein.
 It’s the same people.
 Miracles happen.
 You just basically can’t give up hope.
 Without hope, there is no light.

 1ES: Is there anything else you’d like to add before we close?

 JHF (laughing): Turn out the lights when you leave the room!
 Think about the consequences of everything you do.
 Before you buy that next smartphone, think about the consequences.
 And if you see any consequences, send me an email, and I’ll go photograph them!

-View more of J Henry Fair’s work on our artist profile page.
+View more of J Henry Fair’s work on his website.